LummiGIS/Detrend-Surface-Models/README.md

 Unsure if anyone needs the c2006 10x toolbox but if you write me I can send those to you.
 Detrend by Transects, Detrend by Voronoi Polygon, Detrend by Euclidean Plane, Detrend by Points Along Thalweg are included in the 10x toolbox.

-These tools are free and open source for geography (FOSS4G) tools released under a Creative Commons Attribution 4.0 International license.
+These tools are free and open source tools released under a Creative Commons Attribution 4.0 International license.